Heber–Overgaard, Arizona: 21st century

-In 2002, the Rodeo–Chediski Fire was a wildfire that burned in Heber–Overgaard beginning on June 18, 2002, and was not controlled until July 7.
-It was the second worst forest fire in Arizona to date, destroying 268 structures in Heber–Overgaard, (mainly in Overgaard) and consuming 467066 acre.
+In 2002, the Rodeo–Chediski Fire burned in Heber–Overgaard beginning on June 18, 2002, and was not controlled until July 7.
+It was the second worst forest fire in Arizona to date, destroying 268 structures in Heber–Overgaard (mainly in Overgaard), and consuming 467066 acre.
 Overgaard was evacuated for nearly two weeks while the fire was fought.

 Founded in 2005 and opening to the public in 2017, the Apache-Sitgreaves Observatory offers public viewing of the night sky using the largest dedicated public telescope in Arizona.
 The 36-inch diameter telescope at Apache-Sitgreaves Observatory, bordering the Apache-Sitgreaves National Forest on Overgaard's east side, has some of the darkest skies and is the closest observatory to the Phoenix metro area.

 Today, Heber–Overgaard has evolved into a retirement and tourism destination.
-Recreational and lifestyle activities such as hiking and fishing can be enjoyed in the summer, and cross-country skiing in the winter.
+Hiking and fishing can be enjoyed in the summer, and cross-country skiing in the winter.
 With a four-seasons climate, the town is a haven for those wishing to escape the heat of Phoenix.

-Land ownership in the Heber–Overgaard area is private, but surrounded by federally owned lands.
-As of 2010, nearly 66% of the houses are second homes.
-While the full-time resident population is 2,822, summertime population numbers climb to nearly 12,000.
+Land ownership in the Heber–Overgaard area is private, but it is surrounded by federally owned lands.
+As of 2010, nearly 66% of the houses were second homes.
+While the full-time resident population was then 2,822, summertime population numbers climbed to nearly 12,000.